astronomer/docs/astro/authorize-workspaces-to-a-cluster.md

 ## Authorize your workspace

-1. In the Cloud UI, click your Workspace name in the upper left corner, then click **Organization Settings**.
+1. In the Cloud UI, click your Workspace name to view more options, then click **Organization Settings**.
-2. Click **Clusters** in the left pane and then select a cluster.
+2. Click **Clusters** and then select a cluster.
 3. Go to the **Workspace Authorization** tab and then click **Edit Workspace Authorization**.
 4. Click **Restricted** and select the Workspaces that you want to authorize to the cluster.
 5. Click **Update**.